ashishact/URCUI/README.md

 QT 5 or above
 Open the project file (URCUI.pro) with QT creator and build and run

-See the documentation at [Slideshare](http://www.slideshare.net/AshishCharantandi/msi-ui-software-design-report)
+See the documentation and design report at [Slideshare](http://www.slideshare.net/AshishCharantandi/msi-ui-software-design-report)